Metodija Andonov-Čento: During World War II

 He was imprisoned at Velika Kikinda for co-organizing the Ilinden demonstrations in Prilep in 1940.
 In the same year, he advocated for the introduction of the Macedonian language in school lectures and was therefore imprisoned at Bajina Bašta and sentenced to death by the government of the Kingdom of Yugoslavia.
-On 15 April 1941 he was presented to a firing squad, but was pardoned just prior to being shot during the invasion of Yugoslavia by the Axis powers.
+On 15 April 1941 he was presented to a firing squad, but was pardoned just before he could be shot during the invasion of Yugoslavia by the Axis powers.
 After the capitulation of Yugoslavia, Čento was released from prison and came in contact with the right-wing Internal Macedonian Revolutionary Organization (IMRO) activists and pro-Bulgarian political forces.
 His friends attempted to convince him to collaborate with the Bulgarian authorities, but he stated: "I did not fight the Serbs to bring in the Bulgarians, but for the unification of Macedonia."
 In February 1942, he went to prison, first in Prilep.
 Afterwards he was transferred to Bitola, then later back to Prilep, then in Skopje, Sofia and Plovdiv, finally being incarcerated at the Bulgarian labor camp Chuchuligovo.